What are you looking for?

 Habitat:

 These trees flourish in the archipelago’s hot, humid tropical climate, with its fertile, well-drained soils and the perfect ratio of rain to sunshine.
-These perfect conditions, particularly in the island’s central and northern parts, allow the trees to grow to heights of up to 8-12 meters.
+These perfect conditions, particularly in the island’s central and northern parts, allow the trees to grow to heights of up to eight to 12 meters.
 Visitors to Zanzibar can take guided spice tours to learn about clove and other spice production.

 Interesting Fact: